K0-STORE/FiveM-NRZ-script/README.md

 about:this script is for fiveM when players joins the red zone its name NRZ the player can kill others without any reasons

 Discord : https://discord.gg/YTgeWCS7Kj

+# installation
+open your fivem resources and put the file to it after restart your fivem server